-(Last Updated on : 23/05/2014)
+(Last Updated on : 20/09/2018)

 bandha that has been described and mentioned in several yoga manuals.
 It is a very potent breathing exercise

 Practice of Uddiyana Bandha

-* One should stand erect and spread out the legs.
+1. One should stand erect and spread out the legs.

-* The distance between two legs should be around 15" to 18".
+2. The distance between two legs should be around 15" to 18".

 on the thighs or knees and then exhale completely, holding the breath out.

-* One should expand the chest so that the abdomen would be drawn in and the practitioner can feel the upper portion of the abdomen being pulled towards the ribs.
+4. One should expand the chest so that the abdomen would be drawn in and the practitioner can feel the upper portion of the abdomen being pulled towards the ribs.

-* Next, the person should slowly relax the abdomen and stand erect after inhalation.
+6. Next, the person should slowly relax the abdomen and stand erect after inhalation.

 Effects of Uddiyana Bandha

-, pressurises the navel plexes and helps to make retention of breath stable.
+, pressurises the navel plexus and helps to make retention of breath stable.
 This asana strengthens the abdominal muscles and diaphragm and massages abdominal viscera, the solar plexus and the heart and lungs.
-The Uddiyana Bandha increases gastric fire; improves digestion, assimilation, and elimination; and purifies the digestive tract of toxins.
+The Uddiyana Bandha increases gastric fire; improves digestion, assimilation and elimination, and purifies the digestive tract of toxins.
 It also stimulates blood circulation in the abdomen and blood flow to the brain.
 Practicing this asana stimulates and lifts the energy of the lower belly (apana vayu), to unite it with the energies localized in the navel (samana vayu) and heart (prana vayu).

-Precautions in practice of Uddiyana Bandha
+Precautions in Practice of Uddiyana Bandha

 During practising Uddiyana Bandha, the waist should not lean much while bending forward.
 The legs should not be bent more at the knees and the abdomen should be kept tight and relaxed.
 The person should exhale fully and this asana should be practised in an empty stomach.
 Persons suffering from stomach ailments

 , heart troubles